 Buses vary in size and weight depending on the needs of the carrier, but most city buses are between 35 and 50 feet long and about eight feet wide; the average city bus weighs between 25,000-40,000 pounds.
 The enormous size of the vehicle is necessary to transport up to 60 people at one time.

 If a Newark bus accident injured you, you could pursue compensation for your injuries.
 A bus accident lawyer from Console & Associates P.C. can help you to understand the legal process and fight for the compensation you deserve.
-Read on to learn more from our experienced Newark injury accident lawyers.
+Read on to learn more from our experienced Newark bus accident lawyers.

 Many different types of buses travel U.S. roadways.
 On average, Americans take around 700 million passenger trips each year on roughly 4,000 interstate bus lines, with some of those lines traveling through Newark.
 In addition, Newark boasts a strong transport system of intercity lines, as well as airport shuttles, school buses, and private tour buses.
 More than a quarter of the residents rely on public transportation to get to work in Newark.